Find out if you can zero rate VAT if you sell, lease or hire out a freight container for export from the UK.

 3.1 Conditions for zero rating the sale of a container for direct export

-3.2 Conditions for zero rating the sale of a container in the UK for indirect export from the EU
+3.2 Conditions for zero rating the sale of a container in the UK for indirect export

 To zero rate the sale of a freight container for indirect export, you must obtain a written undertaking from your customer that:

-- the container will be exported from the EU
+- the container will be exported

 - a single domestic journey before export of the container, on which inland freight may be carried between 2 points within the UK - this is allowable only if the route brings the container reasonably directly from the point of supply to the place where it’s to be loaded with export cargo or exported